ע

 🔼Decapolis meaning

-The name Decapolis does not mean Ten Cities, because (a) there were more than ten, and (b) the word for city is singular.
+The name Decapolis means Ten Town.
+It does not mean Ten Cities, because (a) there were more than ten, and (b) the word for city is singular.
 The name Decapolis appears to reflect the idea that its cluster of cities together formed a closed unit, which might as well have existed as if behind its collective wall.
-The word δεκα (deka), in this case, also doesn't denote a quantity between nine and eleven, but rather the whole of one, arbitrarily large collection.
+The word δεκα (deka), in this case, functions somewhat the same as our English word "dozen" would: not so much to indicate a precise arithmetic quantity but rather a bulk-sized collection of roughly twelve elements whose unity is much more definitive than the specific amount of its members.